ExpressGateway/express-gateway/README.md

 - API Consumer and Credentials Management
 - Plugins and Plugin Framework
 - Distributed Data Store
+- CLI
-- CLI and REST API
+- REST API

 #### Installation
 If you have Node.js already installed: